fatimaksayrawi/holbertonschool-tools/README.md

 To know more about Git & Github, don't hesitate to watch this video [Git &GitHub](https://www.youtube.com/watch?v=RGOj5yH7evk)
 ---
-To know more about Markdown Syntax, don't hesitate to watch this video [Git &GitHub](https://www.youtube.com/watch?v=2JE66WFpaII)
+To know more about Markdown Syntax, don't hesitate to watch this video [Markdown Syntax](https://www.youtube.com/watch?v=2JE66WFpaII)